Rensvandeschoot/Tutorials/multilevel/Tutorial-BRMS.md

 &nbsp;

 ## Bayesian Method
 This tutorial will first build towards a full multilevel model with random slopes and cross level interaction using uninformative priors and then will show the influence of using different (informative) priors on the final model.
 Of course, it is always possible to already specify the informative priors for the earlier models.
-We make use of the BRMS package, because this package gives us the actual posterior samples (in contrast to for example the BLME package), lets us specify a wide range of priors, and using the familiar input structure of the LME4 package.
-See here for a tutorial on how to use that package.
+We make use of the BRMS package, because this package gives us the actual posterior samples (in contrast to for example the BLME package), lets us specify a wide range of priors, and using the familiar input structure of the lme4 package.
+See [here](https://www.rensvandeschoot.com/tutorials/lme4/) for a tutorial on how to use that package.

 The key difference between Bayesian statistical inference and frequentist statistical methods concerns the nature of the unknown parameters that you are trying to estimate.
 In the frequentist framework, a parameter of interest is assumed to be unknown, but fixed.
 That is, it is assumed that in the population there is only one true population parameter, for example, one true mean or one true regression coefficient.
 In the Bayesian view of subjective probability, all unknown parameters are treated as uncertain and therefore are be described by a probability distribution.
 Every parameter is unknown, and everything unknown receives a distribution.